jarch-ma/TLG/README.md

 Table 4.
 Ablation study on heterogeneous support and query layers.
 The backbone and dataset are ResNet50 and Pascal-5i, respectively.
 <div align=center><img width="80%" src="Figures/Table4.png"></div>

-## 3. Update Qualitative Visualization Analysis (For Reviewer 2: Q24e):
+## 3. Revised Qualitative Visualization Analysis (For Reviewer 2: Q24e):
 <div align=center><img width="80%" src="Figures/Fig.7.png"></div>

 Figure 7.
 Visualization of heterogeneous features at different layers for support feature map.
 The first row corresponds to the low layer, while the second and third rows represent the middle layer and high layer, respectively.
 The upper-right displays the raw support image corresponding to the feature map.